grailbio/bazel-compilation-database/README.md

 Compilation database with Bazel [![Tests](https://github.com/grailbio/bazel-compilation-database/actions/workflows/tests.yml/badge.svg)](https://github.com/grailbio/bazel-compilation-database/actions/workflows/tests.yml) [![Migration](https://github.com/grailbio/bazel-compilation-database/actions/workflows/migration.yml/badge.svg)](https://github.com/grailbio/bazel-compilation-database/actions/workflows/migration.yml)
 ===============================

+====

+NOTE: This repository is now in maintenance mode.
+If you have a well-maintained fork of this repository, or an alternative implementation, please let me know and I will be very happy to redirect people to your repository.
+If you would like to continue contributing to this repository, please let me know and I can give you write access.

+====

 If you use [Bazel][bazel] and want to use libclang based editors and tools, you can now generate [JSON compilation database][compdb] easily without using build intercept hooks.
 The advantage is that you can generate the database even if